-- Create a calculated field which will be used as the month filter
+- Create a calculated field to use as the month filter

-- I used DATETRUNC so all order dates within a month are set to the same exact date.
+- Use DATETRUNC so all order dates within a month are set to the 1st of that month – i.e. they all share the same date.
 Table calculations have to be an aggregation, therefore we have to use ATTR as it’s most appropriate for this use case.
 However this will only work if all the dates for a month/year are the same.
 Different dates within a month would return a *, which is no good for the filter.

 - Set the Default Properties – Date Format to Custom mmm yy